rweckert/rweckert/README.md

 👋 Hi, I’m @rweckert. my name is Robert Eckert.
-I have been in the industry for over 20 years which had started as a hobby in the 70's and ongoing to recently updating my degree to include Data Sciences.
+I have been in the industry for over 20 plus years which had started as a hobby in the 70's and ongoing to recently updating my degree to include Data Sciences.
 I am a database administrator and developer with years of IT administration experience.
-My technology stack involves Apache, PHP, MySQL, SQLite, MSS, HTML/CSS/Bootstrap.
+My technology stack involves Apache, PHP, MySQL, SQLite, MSS, HTML/CSS/Bootstrap, Data Analytics, Report Server and authoring.
 Besides programming, I have an immense interest in music and nature as well as helping others.

 - 👀 I’m interested in ... lots of things.
-I enjoy nature, camping, biking, skateboarding, surfing, writing music.
+I enjoy nature, camping, biking, skateboarding, surfing, writing music, maps, science.
 Hobbies include maps, reading, and mechanics.
 Dedicated loving dad.
 Huge fan of music and helping others.

 - 🌱 I’m currently learning ... tons of scripts.
 I am keeping my knowledge of PowerShell scripting at the moment from getting rusty.
 Embedding a PowerShell dashboard with Apache management.
+Have moved on to bashing in Linux.
+Created online reference repository which will be uploaded and updated shortly.

 - 💞️ I’m looking to collaborate on ... tons of data.
 I would like to collaborate on projects that bring complicated data sets to the surface for every day use.